 The forms listed to the right will help facilitate your child’s medical needs while at school.
 Please print the forms (or request them from the nurse) for the following reasons:

-1. Daily Medication form: If your child needs to take a daily dose of a prescription medication or you would like to keep a medication in the clinic for occasional situations (i.e. headaches, cramps, etc.).
-DO NOT fill this form out for medication due to asthma, food or insect allergies, or seizures.
+1. Medication form: If your child needs to take a daily dose of a prescription medication or you would like to keep a medication in the clinic for occasional situations (i.e. headaches, cramps, etc.).
+DO NOT fill this form out for medication due to asthma, food or insect allergies, or seizures (see specific health plan)

 2. Asthma Action Plan (2 pages): This form needs to be filled out if your child needs to use or carry an inhaler at school.
 This form includes the medication prescribed, self-carry permission, and emergency action plan that the school is to use.

 3. Insect or Food Allergy Plan (2 pages): This forms needs to be filled out if your child needs to use or carry an epinephrine autoinjector or store other allergic reaction medication at school.
 This form includes the medication prescribed, self-carry permission, and emergency action plan that the school is to use.
 Remember: If self-carrying an epinephrine autoinjector, the Ohio Revised Code requires that a second one be stored in the school’s clinic.